Palestinian law: Jurisdictional background

 Essentially, says one legal scholar, "the legal system in 'Palestine' consists of layer upon layer of law that almost all remain in effect."
 The major issue is the:

 The laws that applied come from many jurisdictions through history: "Customary Law ...
 Ottoman Law ...
 British Law ...
 Jordanian Law ...
 Egyptian Law ...
-Israeli" law and even the informal strictures of the intifada, and finally, the Palestinian National Authority's Basic law.
+Israeli" law and even the informal strictures of the intifada, and finally, the Palestinian National Authority's Basic Law.

-The subject of sovereignty is both controversial and unsettled; "neither the PLO nor the PA is recognized as a sovereign state by the United States.
+The subject of sovereignty is both controversial and unsettled; "neither the PLO nor the PA is recognized as a sovereign state by the United States.”

 Basic Law

-The Basic law, established in 2002, is the proposed constitution of a future Palestinian state.
+The Basic Law, established in 2002, is the proposed constitution of a future Palestinian state.
 According to one report, "Palestinians had been requesting that the law be signed into effect since 1997, in order to formally guarantee a modicum of basic rights."
 It was enacted by the PLC (the Legislature of PNA) and signed by Yasser Arafat.
 It was amended on March 19, 2003 "to allow the creation of the Prime Minister Position in the Palestinian National Authority...."

 The Basic Law is based loosely on Shari'a:

-The Basic Law is introduced with "In The Name of God, The Merciful, The Compassionate," as are most documents in Islamic countries.
+The Basic Law is introduced with "In The Name of God, The Merciful, The Compassionate", as are most documents in Islamic countries.

 Articles of the Basic Law

-With 121 articles, it is more akin to a state constitution in comprehensiveness, detail and length.
+The Basic Law has 121 articles.

 The "bill of rights" Articles of the Basic Law, as amended March 19, 2003, cover the following topics: